Welcome to VISE

 Information for Potential Volunteers

-If you are a retired teacher and do not like to see this set of skills and experiences going to waste why not volunteer for 6 weeks to help a family in remote areas of Australia with their Distance Education Program?
-If you are a non-teacher with domestic skills (especially cooking) would you be willing to help a remote family to keep the home ticking over if there is an emergency situation?
+If you are a retired teacher and do not like to see your skills and experiences going to waste why not volunteer for 6 weeks to help a family in remote areas of Australia with their Distance Education Program?
+If you are a non-teacher with domestic skills, would you be willing to help a remote family to keep the home ticking over if there is an emergency situation?
 If any of these qualifications fit you then Volunteers for Isolated Students' Education (VISE) may be for you.

 VISE has been offering educational assistance to students in remote areas of Australia since 1990.
-The support is mainly for students studying through the Schools of Distance Education and Schools of the Air programs.
+The support is mainly for students studying through the Schools of Distance Education.
 These children work on assignments sent out to them and our teachers assist them through supervision, explanation and the provision of face-to-face tutoring in their own homes.

 VISE has been a success story since its inception.
-Our work is highly valued by the Schools of Distance Education (SDE) and Schools of the Air which do not have the resources to send their staff to offer individualised programs in homes.
+Our work is highly valued by the Schools of Distance Education (SDE) which do not have the resources to send their staff to offer individualised programs in homes.
 VISE tutors provide this help for a block of six weeks and often solve pressing educational problems.

 If you are interested in becoming involved in this very worthwhile program then have a look at the Volunteer Application section.
 You will not regret it, this is an extraordinarily rewarding program.